Comparing the Decision-Making Mechanisms by Transformers and CNNs via Explanation Methods: Related Work

 \section{Related Work}

-\textbf{Multiple Explanations for Each Decision} ~\cite{ribeiro2018anchors} suggested multiple explanations might exist for the decisions made by the deep neural networks.~\cite{pmlr-v89-carter19a} proposed sufficient input subsets that their observed values alone is sufficient in order to obtain similar output as the original input.
-They used instance-wise backward selection method in order to obtain such subsets.~\cite{shitole2021one} proposed \textit{Structured Attention Graphs} (SAG) which can generate multiple explanations by using beam search to find patch combinations.
-Among their findings, they showed 30\% of the images from ImageNet can be explained with more than one patch combination, helping human users to obtain a better mental model than the single explanations provided by a attribution maps.
-Multiple explanations generated from SAG can be shown in a visualization tree where each node represents an explanation leading to certain classification confidence.
+\textbf{Multiple Explanations.} ~\cite{ribeiro2018anchors} suggested multiple explanations might exist for the decisions made by the deep neural networks.~\cite{pmlr-v89-carter19a} proposed sufficient input subsets so that the observed values are sufficient to obtain output similar to the original input.
+They used instance-wise backward selection method to obtain such subsets.~\cite{shitole2021one} proposed \textit{Structured Attention Graphs} (SAG), which employs beam search to generate multiple sufficient patch combinations.